MixStyle Neural Networks for Domain Generalization and Adaptation: Introduction

-\IEEEPARstart{C}{onvolutional} neural networks (CNNs) have been a key driving force behind successes in computer vision over the past decade~\cite{krizhevsky2012imagenet,he2016deep,szegedy2015going}.
+Convolutional neural networks (CNNs) have been a key driving force behind successes in computer vision over the past decade~\cite{krizhevsky2012imagenet,he2016deep,szegedy2015going}.
 For example, given millions of labeled images for training, CNNs can surpass humans in classifying images into 1,000 categories on ImageNet~\cite{he2016deep}.
-In the area of reinforcement learning (RL), CNNs have also shown remarkable ability in extracting meaningful representations enabling RL agents to play Atari games at near-human level~\cite{mnih2013playing}.
+In reinforcement learning (RL), CNNs have also shown remarkable ability in extracting meaningful representations enabling RL agents to play Atari games at near-human level~\cite{mnih2013playing}.
 However, these achievements are largely limited to independent and identically distributed (i.i.d.) datasets.
-When it comes to out-of-distribution (OOD) test data, which are common in practice, CNNs often fail catastrophically, with low performance far away from that seen in source datasets~\cite{zhou2021domain}.
-This significantly hinders their deployments in real-world applications.
+When it comes to out-of-distribution (OOD) target datasets, which are common in practice, CNNs often fail catastrophically with low performance that is far away from that seen in source datasets~\cite{zhou2021domain}.
+This significantly hinders their deployment in real-world applications.

-To mitigate the domain discrepancy between training and test data, a straightforward solution is to collect diverse source data from multiple relevant domains so a CNN model is allowed to intrinsically learn more domain-invariant, and hence generalizable representations.
-This has long been studied under domain generalization (DG)~\cite{blanchard2011generalizing,muandet2013domain}.
-However, domain generalization models in practice are often constrained by the number and diversity of available source domains.
-The reason is clear: collecting more training data with annotation is expensive and time-consuming; this is further compounded when the data have to come from multiple and diverse domains.
+To mitigate domain discrepancy between training and test data, a straightforward solution is to collect diverse source data from multiple relevant domains so a CNN model is allowed to intrinsically learn more domain-invariant, and hence generalizable representations.
+This has long been studied under domain generalization (DG)~\cite{zhou2021domain,blanchard2011generalizing,muandet2013domain,fan2022normalization}.
+However, DG models in practice are often constrained by the amount (and diversity) of source domains.
+The reason is clear: collecting more training data with annotation is expensive and time-consuming; this is further compounded when the data has to come from multiple and diverse domains.
 Recent studies have shown promising results with neural networks-based data augmentation methods, such as perturbing images with adversarial gradients~\cite{shankar2018generalizing} or learning neural networks to generate novel-looking images~\cite{zhou2020learning}.
-This so-called model-based data augmentation~\cite{zhou2021domain} approach is, however, less appealing to real-world deployments because it often consumes considerable compute resources in terms of GPU memories and training hours, as well as considerable engineering efforts.
+Such a model-based data augmentation~\cite{zhou2021domain} approach is, however, less appealing to real-world deployment because it often consumes considerable compute resources in terms of GPU memories and training hours, as well as considerable engineering efforts.